 • "request the honour of your presence"

-If the bride and groom have not been included as the hosts, then they should still occupy the center position.
+If the bride and groom have not been included as the hosts, then they should still occupy the centre position.
 The relationship between the hosts and the couples may also be specified.
 Traditionally, the bride's name always precedes the groom's name.
 It may not be necessary to include the surname of the bride if the bride’s parents are the hosts.
-For same-sex marriage, instead of having female first, one would simply pick an order that sounds better.
+For same-sex marriage, instead of having females first, one would simply pick an order that sounds better.